Education and Youth FY 2015 Budget:

 - Global Communities

-USAID supports the Ministry of Education, Science, and Technology to improve the skills and expertise of education professionals and to bring improved teaching methods and new technology into the classroom with the goal of ensuring children can read by the end of grade two.
-USAID piloted successful methods for teaching literacy in primary schools in Nairobi, Kisumu, Kiambu, Nakuru, and the mainly Muslim communities of Coast and North Eastern Provinces, and is supporting the government to improve literacy outcomes across Kenya.
+USAID supports the Ministry of Education, Science, and Technology in improving the skills and expertise of education professionals and bringing improved teaching methods, learning materials, and new technology into the classroom with the goal of children reading fluently by the end of grade two.
+USAID piloted successful methods for teaching literacy in primary schools and is currently helping to improve literacy outcomes in every Kenyan primary school in the country.

-In collaboration with the Government of Kenya, USAID’s youth program has engaged more than one million youth to step forward as leaders to achieve a greater voice in national reform, create new livelihood opportunities, and advocate for peace and better governance.
-Kenyan youth between the ages of 18 and 35, make up 35 percent of the population.
-Close to 2.5 million youth are currently unemployed, with only 125,000 entering the formal workforce each year.
-USAID works to expand opportunities for these youth to participate fully in their communities and the economy.
+In collaboration with the Government of Kenya, the USAID youth program has encourage more than one million young people to step forward as leaders with a greater voice in national reform, to take advantage of new livelihood opportunities, and to advocate for peace and better governance.
+Kenyans between the ages of 18 and 35, make up 35 percent of the population.
+Close to 2.5 million young people are unemployed, with only 125,000 entering the formal workforce each year.
+USAID works to expand opportunities for these youths to participate fully in their communities and the economy.

-To help the Government of Kenya find affordable solutions to improved literacy, USAID’s primary education activities piloted improved learning materials, teacher’s guides and teaching methods designed by education officials.
-The improved materials supported a threefold increase in literacy when compared with control schools.
-The U.K. Government has expanded USAID’s successful pilot methods to an additional 800 schools.
-USAID is supporting the Ministry of Education, Science and Technology to take improved methods nationwide, helping to ensure that Kenya has a literate workforce to support the goals of Vision 2030.
-USAID has also assisted the Ministry of Education, Science and Technology to revise its Education Sector Policy on HIV/AIDS and roll it out in all 47 counties.
-More than 28,000 students in 225 primary and secondary schools have already been reached with HIV prevention interventions and life-skills education in Nairobi.
+To help the Government of Kenya find affordable solutions to improved literacy, the USAID primary education activities piloted improved learning materials, teacher’s guides and teaching methods.
+The improved materials and teaching methodologies supported a threefold increase in literacy contrasted with control schools.
+A historic partnership between USAID and the Ministry of Education, Science and Technology is taking these improved methods and learning materials nationwide, helping to give Kenya the literate workforce to support the goals of Vision 2030.
+USAID has also assisted the Ministry in revising its Education Sector Policy on HIV/AIDS and rolling it out in all 47 counties.
+More than 28,000 students in 225 primary and secondary schools have already been reached with HIV-prevention interventions and life-skills education in Nairobi.

 USAID also partners with the private sector to assist orphaned and economically disadvantaged children to complete their education and become leaders in their communities.
 USAID has provided more than 3,100 full scholarships, including leadership training and mentorship, through its Wings to Fly activity, and more than 550 scholarships through its girls’ empowerment activity, Global Give Back Circle.

-USAID has helped more than one million Kenyan youth aged 18-35 to organize themselves into democratic youth bunges (Kiswahili for assemblies).
-There are now 22,000 village youth bunges in 30 counties.
+USAID has helped more than one million Kenyans aged 18-35 to organize themselves into democratic youth bunges (Kiswahili for assemblies).
+There are now more than 22,000 village youth bunges in 32 counties.
 Representatives from village bunges formed a National Youth Bunge Association to advocate for issues important to the youth of Kenya.
 County Youth Bunge Forums played a critical role in keeping the peace during the 2013 elections.
 They have also helped half-a-million youth obtain national ID cards, which allow them to vote and are necessary for employment and business.
 There are now 27 youth-led and-managed savings and credit associations.
-Youth bunge members have reported that they feel more empowered since joining the bunge movement.
+Youth bunge members report they feel more empowered since joining the bunge movement.

 USAID’S EDUCATION PROGRAM IN ACTION